DemocracyEarth/community./Academy.md

 In this section we will learn about the technology and history behind blockchains, in order to understand how blockchain networks provide censorship resistance and security for the Democracy Earth platform.

-## 2.1 Origins of Bitcoin and blockchain technology.
+## 2.1 Origins of bitcoin and blockchain technology.
 ### "Privacy is necessary for an open society in the electronic age.”
 Eric Hughes | *The Cypherpunk Manifesto*

 Bitcoin and blockchains are products of a particular intellectual ecosystem, one that arose from a series of technological innovations and far-seeing individuals.
-Though these seem like new innovations, in fact the fundamental cryptographic technologies underlying the Bitcoin blockchain were created in response to a collection of important political and mathematical developments in the second half of the twentieth century.
+Though these seem like new innovations, in fact the fundamental cryptographic technologies underlying the bitcoin blockchain were created in response to a collection of important political and mathematical developments in the second half of the twentieth century.

 Throughout World War II, the Allied and Axis powers secretly developed systems of mathematic codes and ciphers to relay sensitive wartime information between field commanders and their superiors.
 Only those who possessed the proper key could read the information – so the key was only shared between the two parties communicating.
 These messages were sometimes called cryptographs.
 Some of the Allied nations - namely the U.S. and Britain - created their own ways of using cryptography (the codes and ciphers) to securely send messages.